On This Page

 Add a Row or Pre-Built Block

-Click the plus button in the top left and select to add a row, separator, or one of Element451's pre-made content blocks.
+Click the plus "+" button in the top left and select to add a row, separator, or one of Element451's pre-built content blocks.
 If you are adding a row, select the number of columns and think of each column as an element of content.
-For one text box and a button, for example choose two columns, one for the text and one for the button.
+For one text box and a button, choose two columns, one for the text and one for the button.

 Edit a Row

 Click outside the row's elements, but still in the row.
 The row will be highlighted in purple and several options with appear.
 You can duplicate or delete the block using the icons in the top right of the block, or click settings to edit it further.
 Some of these setting options are described in greater detail below.